Difference-in-Differences with Sample Selection: Model Framework

-In Section \ref{identification} we consider the identification of $\tau_{OOO}$ under different combinations of assumptions.
-In particular, we construct identified sets by exploring different sets of assumptions concerning the relationship between treatment assignment and selection mechanism.
+For $\tau_{OOO}$, we require a less restrictive version of parallel trends in outcomes that applies only to the OOO group. \begin{assumption}[Parallel trends for the OOO group] \

-For results concerning $\tau_{OOO}$, we require a less restrictive version of parallel trends in outcomes that applies only to the OOO group. \begin{assumption} Parallel trends in outcomes for the OOO group:
+\end{assumption} Assumption \ref{PT_OOO} states that the changes in the potential outcomes for always-observed (OOO) individuals, in the absence of treatment, would have been the same across the treatment and control groups.
+This assumption is weaker than requiring parallel trends for the full population of treated and control units, since that also includes other latent types beyond the OOO group.
+If additional pre-treatment periods are available, one can estimate a placebo DiD using only pre-treatment data.
+As shown in Appendix \ref{pretrend}, a non-zero estimate may reflect violations of parallel trends within the OOO or ONO group, cross-group trend differentials across latent groups, or any joint combination thereof.
+Therefore, such a test cannot isolate or falsify the plausibility of parallel trends for the always-observed group alone.\footnote{We thank an anonymous referee for suggesting this approach.}

-\end{assumption} Second, we consider a monotonicity of sample selection assumption widely used in the literature \citep{lee2009,huber2015sharp,chen2015bounds,bartalotti2023identifying}, which requires that the treatment affect sample selection in only one direction. \begin{assumption} Monotone sample selection:
+While not required for the most general results in Section \ref{sec:ident_nomon}, we consider a monotonicity assumption that is widely used in the literature \citep{lee2009,huber2015sharp,chen2015bounds,bartalotti2023identifying}, which requires that the treatment affect sample selection in only one direction. \begin{assumption}[Positive monotone sample selection] \

 \end{assumption} Without loss of generality, Assumption \ref{monotone} assumes that treatment increases the probability of selection or has a non-decreasing effect on sample selection for all individuals.
 Positive selection implies that there are no individuals whose outcome is observed only when untreated.
 For example, attending the job training program cannot decrease any individual's employment probability and, thus, does not decrease his/her chance of being observed.
-Assumption \ref{monotone} rules out the strata NON and OON, that is, individuals that would be observed in period one if untreated but not if treated.
-We also assume that our setup has no spillovers and hidden treatment variations.
+Assumption \ref{monotone} rules out the strata NON and OON, that is, individuals that would be observed in period one if untreated but not if treated.\footnote{Symmetric results can be derived under negative monotonicity, which are discussed in Appendix \ref{neg_mono}.} We also assume that our setup has no spillovers and hidden treatment variations.
 In other words, we assume that the stable unit treatment value assumption holds.

 Finally, we impose the following restriction on the relationship between the potential selection mechanism and treatment assignment.